Salem numbers and commensurability classes of arithmetic hyperbolic manifolds: Preliminaries

 Over the reals, any nondegenerate quadratic form is $\R$-equivalent to a diagonal form with coefficients in $\pm1$.
 The \emph{signature} of $q$ is the pair $(n_+, n_-)$ where $n_+$ is the number of $+1$'s and $n_-$ is the number of $-1$'s.

 Let $k$ be a number field and $\Ok$ its ring of integers.
-We denote by $\Omega$ the set of all places of $k$.
+We denote by $\Omega$ the set of all places $\nu$ of $k$.
 The subset of infinite places and finite places will be denoted by $\Omega_\infty$ and $\Omega_{fin}$ respectively.
-The notation ``$\nu_0$'' will denote the identity embedding $k\hookrightarrow\R$.
-Since the set of finite places of $k$ is in 1-to-1 correspondence with the set of prime ideals in $\Ok$, we will abuse notation and often write $\mathfrak{p}$ or $\wp$ to refer either to prime ideals or to their corresponding finite places.
+Since the set of finite places of $k$ is in 1-to-1 correspondence with the set of prime ideals in $\Ok$, we will abuse notation and often write $\mathfrak{p}$ to refer either to prime ideals or to their corresponding finite places.

 If $\nu$ is a place of $k$, let $k_\nu$ denote the completion corresponding to $\nu$ and let $q_\nu$ denote the quadratic form over $k_\nu$ obtained from $q$ by $\nu$.
-If $q$ is defined over a real number field $k\hookrightarrow \R$, we refer to the signature with respect to the identity embedding as the \emph{signature} of $q$ over $k$.
+If $q$ is defined over a real number field $k\hookrightarrow \R$, we refer to the signature with respect to the given embedding as the \emph{signature} of $q$ over $k$.